 Substantial improvement.
 Any repair, reconstruction or improvement of a building, the cost of which equals or exceeds fifty percent (50%) of the market value of the building either a) before the improvement of repair is started; or b) if the building has been damaged and is being restored, before the damage occurred.
 Substantial improvement occurs when the first alteration of any wall, ceiling, floor or other structural part of the building commences whether or not that alteration affects the external dimensions of the building.
-The term does not include either a) any project for improvement of a building to comply with State or town health, sanitary or safety code specifications that are solely necessary to assure safe living conditions; or b) any alteration of a building listed on the national register of Historic Places or the Connecticut State Inventory of Historic Places.
+The term does not include either a) any project for improvement of a building to comply with State or town health, sanitary or safety code specifications that are solely necessary to assure safe living conditions; or b) any alteration of a building listed on the national register of Historic Places.